Generic Name: melatonin (meh lah TOE nin)

 Since Dual Spectrum Melatonin is used when needed, you may not be on a dosing schedule.
 If you are on a schedule, use the missed dose as soon as you remember.
 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not use extra Dual Spectrum Melatonin to make up the missed dose.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-Melatonin may impair your thinking or reactions.
-Avoid driving or operating machinery for a least 4 hours after taking melatonin.
+Dual Spectrum Melatonin may impair your thinking or reactions.
+Avoid driving or operating machinery for a least 4 hours after taking Dual Spectrum Melatonin.
 This product may also affect your sleep-wake cycle for several days if you are traveling through many different time zones.

 Avoid coffee, tea, cola, energy drinks, or other products that contain caffeine.

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.